pratt4166/HR_Analytics_Project/README.md

 # Objective

-The goal of this project is to analyze the attendance pattern of the employees of "Atliq Technologies" with understanding the attendance trends and absenteesism factors ensuring operational efficiency, project deadlines and overall performance of the company that helps HR develop better policies.
+The goal of this project is to analyze the attendance pattern of the employees of "Atliq Technologies" with understanding the attendance trends and absenteeism factors ensuring operational efficiency, project deadlines and overall performance of the company that helps HR develop better policies.

 # Data Overview